 Will the transition be painful? – it’s different for everyone, but probably.
 Keep in mind that it will ease in time (especially if couples prioritise compassion) and that remaining in a dissatisfying marriage for another 1-5 years before you get to this point creates extended hurt anyway.

 3. Trust that conscious co-parenting is in your children’s best interest

 Children sense tension in a household even if they can’t put it into words.
 They can end up being emotionally better off in the long term once their parents agree to step up, communicate and make some changes.
 It might be that, through some mediated conversations, some new skills and knowledge are learned and a marriage takes on a new lease of life and everyone is happier (it happens!); and it could also be that separating whilst keeping the children’s best interests at the centre of the changes brings similar happiness over time too.

 For sure this is not a simple subject and relationships are different for everyone.
 Life is long and it’s a good principle to re-confirm that you have many choices of how the future can be.
-If you can’t quite work out how to get to where you want to go for now, then borrowing a brain at Healthy Chat to help you get clarity may be a very wise first step.
+If you can’t quite work out how to get to where you want to go for now, then perhaps a first conversation with me (Jennifer) at Healthy Chat is worth considering.